dotnet/orleans-docs/src/docs/host/heterogeneous_silos.md

 ## Limitations

 * Connected clients will not be notified if the set of supported Grain Types changed.
 In the previous example:
 	* If Silo 4 leaves the cluster, the client will still try to make calls to grain of type `E`.
-It will fail at runtime with a OrleansException.
+It will fail at runtime with an `OrleansException`.
 	* If the client was connected to the cluster before Silo 4 joined it, the client will not be able to make calls to grain of type `E`.
-It will fail with an ArgumentException
+It will fail with an `ArgumentException`
 * Stateless grains are not supported: all silos in the cluster must support the same set of stateless grains.
 * `ImplicitStreamSubscription` are not supported and thus only ["Explicit Subscriptions"](~/docs/streaming/streams_programming_APIs.md) can be used in Orleans Streams.